-Research at the centre focuses on:
+Research at C4PS focuses on:

 - Transforming local conflict: domestic, family, school and workplace violence and bullying

-We develop different approaches to conflict transformation for use in different contexts.
+We develop diverse approaches to conflict transformation for use in different contexts.
 To this end, our research covers models for workable relationships; cross-cultural comparisons of mediation and restorative justice; inclusive, just analyses of plural identities; and ideas and practices regarding conflict, coexistence, interdependence, security and reconciliation.

-We welcome new partnerships with industry, the community, researchers and postgraduate students and invite visits from international and national researchers with mutual interests.
+We welcome new partnerships with industry, the community, governments, researchers and postgraduate students and invite visits from international and national researchers with mutual interests.

-The CPCM is a research concentration of the Hawke Research Institute.
+C4PS is a research concentration of the Hawke Research Institute.